corda/corda/docs/source/tutorial.rst

 Here we can see an example of composing contracts together.
 When an owner wishes to redeem the commercial paper, the issuer (i.e. the caller) must gather cash from its wallet and send the face value to the owner of the paper.

+.. note:: **Exercise for the reader**: In this early, simplified model of CP there is no built in support for rollover.
+Extend the contract code to support rollover as well as redemption (reissuance of the paper with a higher face value without any transfer of cash)

 The *wallet* is a concept that may be familiar from Bitcoin and Ethereum.
 It is simply a set of cash states that are owned by the caller.
 Here, we use the wallet to update the partial transaction we are handed with a movement of cash from the issuer of the commercial paper to the current owner.
 If we don't have enough quantity of cash in our wallet,